Jimdo/template-boilerplate/README.md

 ##### Siteadmin changes

-For new designs, the Design Options panel will also show up in the siteadmin.
+For new designs, the Design Options panel will also show up in the Jimdo siteadmin.
 The user can select variations & variabels here and will be able to save those as a custom setting created for their particular design.

-#### Reporting Bugs

-Please report all the bugs in the [Jimdo trac system](https://svn.jimdo-server.com/trac/).

-There is a user called `template-team-support`.
-He's happy to receive your reports.
-Please also file your ticket in the component `Design Marketplace`.
-We will fix bugs consequently and comment + report back.
-The extension is heavily build on javascript.
-Errors in the developer console will give us hints why a bug occured.

-The daily standup takes place at 10:00 A.M. in the template team room (behind the feature team).
-Go there and ask questions.